Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             between TSS candidates have to be clustered together.
                             Default is 2.
       --parallels PARALLELS, -c PARALLELS
-                            Parallel runs for optimization.
+                            Number of parallel threats for optimization.
 Default is 4.
       --steps STEPS, -s STEPS
-                            The total runs for optimization.
+                            Number of tota runs for the optimization.
 Default is 4000 runs.

 - **Output files**